The power of local connections

-Naval Group and the Commonwealth of Australia are working together to define the right level of expectation and the baseline of opportunities to support creation or development of business.
+Naval Group and the Commonwealth of Australia are working together to define the right level of expectation and the baseline of opportunities to support creation and/or development of business.

 4 – What happens if we are assessed by Naval Group or Lockheed Martin and are considered not suitable?